 Life is hard.
 Bad things happen to good people; good things happen to bad people.
 Bad people do bad things and get away with it.
 Natural disasters strike, killing hundreds and sometimes thousands.
 As the joke goes: Life’s a beach, and then you die.

-Religion, and a belief in the afterlife, gives many people comfort.
-It gives them a feeling of purpose and meaning; it gives them solace at times of grief.
+Religion, and a belief in the afterlife, give many people comfort.
+It gives them a feeling of purpose and meaning; it gives them solace in times of grief.

 Have you heard people say, “It is all in God’s hands” or “It is God’s will”?
 Yes, others say, “God helps those who help themselves,” but I think too many would rather pray than take action to better their situation.
 Religion becomes an excuse for complacency and laziness.
 If you have diabetes, prayer and resignation will not help you, but a change in diet and more exercise might.

-One big issue marriage equality and homosexuality which many religions call sin.
+One big issue is marriage equality and homosexuality, which many religions call sin.
 Some of the more enlightened say, “Hate the sin, but love the sinner.”
 It sounds good, but when the “sin” is who the person is, the “sin” and the “sinner” cannot be separated.

 I remember being shocked one day when I thought deeply about what it meant to be a “sinner” and to have been born a “sinner.”
 How absolutely horrible it must feel to self-identify as a sinner.
 I have made mistakes and not always lived up to my ideals, but I never thought of myself as a sinner.
 The mistake is not who I am; it is just something I did.
 I feel guilt for the wrongdoing, I take responsibility for it, and I resolve to do better.
 I do not go to a priest to be absolved or to a minister to be saved.

-Religion Does Good Works, but Also Diverts Resources.
+4. Religion Does Good Work but Also Diverts Resources

-Religious groups often do a lot of good works and I commend them for it.
-They help the poor with food banks and homeless shelters, they assist in natural disasters, they run hospitals and adoption agencies and schools.
+Religious groups often do a lot of good work, and I commend them for it.
+They help the poor with food banks and homeless shelters; they assist in natural disasters; they run hospitals, adoption agencies, and schools.